duderstadt-lab/mars-docs/examples/fret.md

 **AO Archive**
 - Peak finder: channel = 0
-- Transform ROIs: L->R Affine 2D Matrix, long to short, channel = 1, 'Remove colocalizing ROIs' = True.
+- Transform ROIs: L->R Affine 2D Matrix (supply  the R->L matrix and activate the 'inverse' button in the dialog), long to short, channel = 1, 'Remove colocalizing ROIs' = True.

 **Tag and Merge the Archives**